Zerro97/khuibeom.com/README.md

 -   [x] ✨ Headless UI

 ## Notes 👌
-- This repository is MIT licensed.
-Feel free to use 😄
 - I used `pnpm` package manager.
 [Here](https://pnpm.io/installation) is how to set it up
 - While Nuxt 3 just became stable in [2022 November 17](https://github.com/nuxt/framework/discussions/9064), some of its modules are still in beta.
 - If you want to look up icon names, check out [icones.js.org](https://icones.js.org)